DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

     * addresses the geographical aspects of data storage and processing
     * often involves regulatory requirements specifying that data should reside on servers physically located within the borders of a specific country or region
   * **Drivers**:
-    * specific regulations or laws that mandate the physical presence of data within a particulare jurisdiction
+    * specific regulations or laws that mandate the physical presence of data within a particular jurisdiction
     * motivated by data privacy, security, and/or economic concerns
   * **Implications**:
     * organizations must establish data centers and/or use cloud services within the specified jurisdictions to comply with local laws/regulations